 With the Marriott Bonvoy Brilliant Amex card, you’ll earn 6 Marriott points per dollar spent at hotels participating in the Marriott Bonvoy program, 3 points per $1 at U.S. restaurants and flights booked directly with airlines, and 2 points per $1 on other eligible purchases.

-By our estimations, Marriott points are worth 0.8 cents apiece, so this bonus is worth an average of $600 toward hotel stays.
+By our estimations, Marriott points are worth 0.8 cents apiece, so this bonus is worth an average of up to $1,880 toward hotel stays.